Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 I wait for a reaction.
 Wailing, clawing, gnashing of teeth.
 "Astarion?"

 He says nothing and abruptly leaves.
-He doesn't run, merely makes his exit with certainty.
+He doesn't run, merely makes his exit with a firm certainty.

 "Mm."
-I strap it to my back but notice Bex, wary, staring at it.
+I strap the glaive to my back but notice Bex, wary, staring at it.
 No. She's staring at me.

 I turn to the table once more and pick up a robe folded neatly at the center of the table.
 It is unusually warm and feels comforting to the touch.
 Gale.
 He could use some clean robes.
 Two small stones tumble out beneath it.
 "What are these?"